42sp/42labs-selection-process-v3-B-Mugnol/README.md

 ### _Compiling_

-To compile, simply clone this repository and run `make` in its root directory to.
+To compile, simply clone this repository and run `make` in its root directory.

 ```
 git clone https://github.com/42sp/42labs-selection-process-v3-B-Mugnol.git Labs_B-Mugnol